qgis/QGIS-Documentation/docs/user_manual/working_with_vector/functions_list.rst

    "map_extent_width", "The current width of the map" "map_id", "The ID of current map destination.
-This will be 'canvas' for canvas renders, and the item ID for layout map renders" "map_interval |314|", "The duration of the map's temporal time range (as an interval value)"
+This will be 'canvas' for canvas renders, and the item ID for layout map renders" "map_interval", "The duration of the map's temporal time range (as an interval value)"
-   "map_layer_ids", "The list of map layer IDs visible in the map" "map_layers", "The list of map layers visible in the map" "map_rotation", "The current rotation of the map" "map_scale", "The current scale of the map" "map_start_time |314|", "The start of the map's temporal time range (as a datetime value)"
+   "map_layer_ids", "The list of map layer IDs visible in the map" "map_layers", "The list of map layers visible in the map" "map_rotation", "The current rotation of the map" "map_scale", "The current scale of the map" "map_start_time", "The start of the map's temporal time range (as a datetime value)"
    "map_units", "The units of map measurements" "model_path", "Full path (including file name) of current model